obongg/NumberGuessGame/README.md

 # NumberGuessGame

 A simple Java-based web application where users guess a number between 1 and 100.
-The game provides feedback if the guess is too high, too low, or correct.
+The game provides feedback if the guess is too high, too low, or correct...
 ---

 ## Features